ovh/docs/pages/web/hosting/faq-web_hosting/guide.en-gb.md

 section: Getting started
 ---

-**Last updated 07/04/2022**
+**Last updated 7th April 2022**

 ## Manage your solution

 ### How do I configure my hosting space?

 To configure your hosting, first log in to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB).
-In the `Hosting` section, you can manage your SSL certificates, the PHP version, the CDN option, the multisite, databases, etc.
+In the `Hosting plans` section, you can manage your SSL certificates, the PHP version, the CDN option, the multisite, databases, etc.

 **Tips and tricks**: To help you configure your hosting, please check the `Getting started` section [here](https://docs.ovh.com/gb/en/hosting/).